 - Supported Bond Package that included street repairs, economic development, housing, homeless solutions, flood control, drainage & more.

-- New Housing Development in Buckner Terrace/ East Dallas planned & 50 new town homes in Fair Park & Forest Heights.
+- New Housing Development in Buckner Terrace/ East Dallas planned 200 single family homes & 50 new town homes.
+10 new town homes in Fair Park.

 - Catalyst Project: $20 Million preservation, renovation & expansion of historic Forest Theater complex with new movie theater and entertainment venue bringing additional jobs and growth for the district.